 Marc Gutman 1:00:21

-to these working listeners find out more about you and get in contact with you if they if they have some questions about anything you share today.
+So where can these listeners find out more about you and get in contact with you if they have some questions about anything you share today?

 Denise Lee Yohn 1:00:29